Cloud technology is a revolutionary way for us to store and manage data. It’s already a commonplace feature in most businesses’ infrastructure.

 What Are the Main Types of Cloud Services?

-- Software as a Service (SaaS): Apps accessible by the client via a web browser or a smaller application (e.g. Gmail, Google Drive, Google Play).
+- Software as a Service (SaaS): Apps accessible to the client via a web browser or a smaller application (e.g., Gmail, Google Drive, Google Play).

 - Platform as a Service (PaaS): An area where apps are developed and tested.